Gwion/Gwion/.github/CONTRIBUTING.md

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

+## Styleguides

+### Git Commit Messages

+* Use the present tense ("Add feature" not "Added feature")
+* Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+* Limit the first line to 72 characters or less
+* Reference issues and pull requests liberally after the first line
+* When only changing documentation, include `[ci skip]` in the commit description
+* Consider starting the commit message with an applicable emoji:
+    * :art: `:art:` when improving the format/structure of the code
+    * :racehorse: `:racehorse:` when improving performance
+    * :non-potable_water: `:non-potable_water:` when plugging memory leaks
+    * :memo: `:memo:` when writing docs
+    * :penguin: `:penguin:` when fixing something OS specific
+    * :bug: `:bug:` when fixing a bug
+    * :fire: `:fire:` when removing code or files
+    * :green_heart: `:green_heart:` when fixing the CI build
+    * :white_check_mark: `:white_check_mark:` when adding tests
+    * :lock: `:lock:` when dealing with security
+    * :shirt: `:shirt:` when enforcing style